No power or computer does not turn on

-If you are building your own computer or if the computer has never turned on since you purchased it, it is possible you are using a power supply that does not supply enough power or the incorrect power supply.
+If you are building your own computer or if the computer has never turned on since you purchased it, you may have a power supply that does not supply enough power or the incorrect power supply.
 Verify your power supply meets the requirements of your motherboard and processor.

 - If your computer powers on when the cable is connected to the portable computer, but not when it is disconnected, we recommend you purchase a new battery.

 - If your computer does not power on when the battery is connected and when the power cable or charger cable is connected, try removing the battery and seeing if the computer can power on with only the power cable connected.
 If no power is still received, skip to the final section.

-Bad Power Supply, power button, or power board or inverter
+Bad power supply, power button, power board, or inverter

 If, after following the above sections, your computer still receives no power, it is likely that a hardware component in the computer has failed.
 It is most likely that the power supply has failed.
 If you do not plan on replacing the power supply yourself or if you have a portable computer, we recommend having the computer serviced by your computer manufacturer or a local computer repair shop.

 If you have a desktop computer and plan on trying to repair the computer yourself, we recommend you replace the components in your computer in the below order.

 - First open the computer and verify the power connections.
 Also, consider disconnecting the main power cable and reconnecting the power cable to make sure it has not become loose.
 Also, verify the power button cable is correctly connected to the Motherboard.

 - Replace the power supply with a new power supply.